heb-dtc/AJA/gitDiff.md

-# Comparing two branches
+### Comparing two branches

-git diff branchA..branchB
+`$ git diff branchA..branchB`
 OR

-git diff branchA...branchB
+`$ git diff branchA...branchB`

-it is also possible to use git difftool to see a graphical diff git difftool branchA..branchB
+it is also possible to use git difftool to see a graphical diff
+`$ git difftool branchA..branchB`

-difftool can be configured like this: git config --global diff.tool <tool>
+difftool can be configured like this:
+`$ git config --global diff.tool <tool>`

-to avoid having to see each file one by one, it is possible to call git difftool -d branchA..branchB
+to avoid having to see each file one by one, it is possible to call
+`$ git difftool -d branchA..branchB`